My Rules for Writing

 -

-Don’t over edit or over think write everything down.
+Don’t over edit or over think.
+Write everything down as it comes into your mind.

 -